Due diligence reporting tool

 How do you ensure that client data is protected and your systems are secure?

 The protection of client data and systems is our highest priority, that's why we've set high standards for the hosting of our platform.
-It's hosted in ISO 27001 and 22301 certified data centres and has been designed with security and resilience as a core principle.
-There are multiple layers of network and application level security controls, and the hosting provider maintains 24x7 monitoring of security and network operations in order to promptly address any issues.
+It's hosted in ISO 27001 and ISO 22301 certified data centres and has been designed with security and resilience as a core principle.
+There are multiple layers of network and application-level security controls, and the hosting provider maintains 24x7 monitoring of security and network operations to promptly address any issues.

-As part of our internal security framework, we have a dedicated team who are accountable for detecting any security breaches at Nucleus, including email and website monitoring and taking immediate action.
-We're confident our security provides the best protection for our users and clients.
+As part of our internal security framework, we have a dedicated team who are accountable for detecting any security breaches at Nucleus and taking immediate action, including email and website monitoring.
+We're confident our security provides robust protection for our users and clients.

 How robust is your Information Security Management System (ISMS)?

-The information security standards framework we have in place means we must comply with best practice and the international standard that lays out the specifications for implementing ISMS, ISO 27001 certification.
+We have an information security standards framework in place which means we align with best practice and the international standards for the ISMS, ISO 27001 certification.

-The datacentre selected to host our platform has been awarded information security standard ISO 27001 certification, as has our hosting partner Bravura.
+The data centre selected to host our platform has been awarded the information security standard ISO 27001 certification, as has our hosting partner Bravura.

 What controls and risk-assessments do you place on third parties?

-We interrogate this through our robust risk-based vendor management framework, and security-focused due diligence is performed on all new vendors.
-Regular on-going due diligence continues on selected and existing vendors, throughout the lifecycle of the commercial agreement.
-All due diligence is completed on a risk-based approach based on assessments for each vendor.
+We manage this through our robust risk-based vendor management framework, whereby security-focused due diligence is performed on all new vendors.
+Regular ongoing due diligence continues on selected and existing vendors, throughout the lifecycle of the commercial agreement.
+Due diligence is completed on a risk-based assessment approach for each vendor.

 How are your network and servers protected against external threats and attacks?

-Our dedicated security team is accountable for tracking all the monitoring and detection systems deployed throughout our internal network.
+Our dedicated security team is accountable for tracking all monitoring and detection systems deployed throughout our internal network and, where appropriate, the response.
+If a response is required, the Information Security team follow procedures for response actions to limit further exposure and return service to a good position.

 How do you respond to a cybersecurity incident?

-We maintain an incident response plan for any disruption to business continuity, at team and organisational levels.
-This framework uses a risk-based approach to manage any incident.
+We maintain an incident response plan for any disruption to business continuity, at both team and organisational levels.
+This framework uses a risk-based approach to prioritise and manage any incident.
+Our centralised incident management team manage the response to any incidents including stakeholder communications.
 We carry out testing on an annual basis and any incidents are fully reviewed, with actions being implemented and incorporated into our incident response plan.

 What data recovery, business continuity and disaster recovery plans do you have?

 Our business continuity plan is aligned to ISO 22301.
 Each department has a business continuity action plan and there are overarching incident and crisis management plans.
-The platform runs across multiple availability zones within the hosting environment's UK Region, with a maximum recovery time objective (RTO) of four hours and recovery point objective (RPO) of 30 minutes.
+The platform runs across multiple availability zones within the UK hosting environment.
+This means if the hosting environment ceases to be available, there are others available as back-up.
+Therefore, the maximum time it should take to recover the platform is four hours, and the platform will be recovered to the same state as 30 minutes prior to the issue.

 Should an issue affect all availability zones within the UK, the platform can be restored within another region within 24 hours.